 Echeveria 'Water Lily'

-Echeveria agavoides 'Waterlily', Echeveria 'Water Lily', Echeveria 'Waterlily'
+Echeveria 'Waterlily', Echeveria agavoides 'Water Lily', Echeveria agavoides 'Waterlily'

-Echeveria agavoides 'Water Lily' is an attractive succulent plant with numerous light green to pale bluish-green leaves in an erect, dense rosette, thick elliptic and acuminate, somewhat waterlily-shaped due to the incurving blades, tips flushed rich pink, more tinged hot pink in the outers.
+Echeveria 'Water Lily' is an attractive succulent plant with numerous light green to pale bluish-green leaves arranged in a dense rosette.
+The leaves are thick, elliptic, acuminate and with tips flushed rich pink.
 When inflorescence is produced, the center of the rosette changes considerably, and the leaves become smaller and finer, thus resembling a water lily flower.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).